 Every one of his assertions is a distortion of the truth.
 I've never once said that I chose lettering because it 'paid more' than art (per page obviously); what I actually said was that I stuck with lettering because I was able to do more pages of lettering in a day than I'd have been capable of producing as an artist (and thus earn more).
-When I lettered a regular, one-page strip for LOADED mag back in the mid-'90s, it paid £30 for what amounted to no more than half an hour's work.
+When I lettered a regular, one-page strip for LOADED mag back in the mid-'90s, it paid £30 (update: actually it was £50) for what amounted to no more than half an hour's work.
 So you see, I didn't quite say what he claims I did.
 (Truth is obviously just not his thing.)

 It's interesting that the lies in these ridiculous tweets are the same as ones expressed on another blog by one of a very small group (you could squeeze them all into a 'phone box) who seem determined to bad-mouth me.
 Twitter inform me that the account no longer exists or has been suspended, so perhaps it won't be very long before the source (see what I did there?) is identified and publicly exposed as the lying, twisted, odious little scumbag that he is.
 Incidentally, if my doppelganger can provide one instance where I've ever blamed others for not working in comics, I'd like to see it.